-In our previous article, we discussed the Routing Information Protocol.
-In this article, we will enable the RIPv1 protocol on Routers in the GNS3 simulator.
+In our last article, we looked at the Routing Information Protocol.
+Now, we will turn on the RIPv1 system on the Routers in the GNS3 simulator.

-After you have completed the necessary steps, follow the steps below to activate RIP Version 1 (RIPv1) on the Routers.
+After that, follow these steps in order to enable RIP Version 1 (RIPv1) on the Routers.

 Step 1